MisRob/kolibri-design-system/dev_docs/07_visual_testing_guide.md

 yarn test:visual
 ```

-7. If everything looks good, open a pull request.
-Our automated workflow will run Percy for the KDS project and report the results in the pull request comment.
+7. If everything looks good, open a pull request. **One of the Learning Equality Browserstack team members must approve our GitHub Actions workflow to run Percy for the KDS project**.
+Once approved, visual tests are run automatically and the results are reported as a comment containing a link to the Percy build.

+**Note:** Developers outside of Learning Equality can only review the visual changes for local test runs.

 ## Simulate interactions